matthewbdaly/artisan-standalone/README.md

 # artisan-standalone

-Allows you to use Artisan outside of a Laravel install.
+Allows you to use Artisan outside of a full Laravel or Lumen install.

 Why do I want this?
 -------------------